-Our programming works to reduce HIV-related stigma and discrimination and influence behaviour change among groups at risk for HIV infection.
+Our programming works to reduce HIV, Hep C, and drug use related stigma and discrimination and influence behaviour change among groups at risk for HIV infection.

 - Leadership development and empowerment activities for Peers